This post has been updated, May 11, 2026.

 Philippians 4:4-7 NIV “Rejoice in the Lord always.
 I will say it again: Rejoice!
 Let your gentleness be evident to all.
 The Lord is near.
 Do not be anxious about anything, but in every situation, by prayer and petition, with thanksgiving, present your requests to God.
 And the peace of God, which transcends all understanding, will guard your hearts and your minds in Christ Jesus.”

 This is part of Paul’s final lesson to the Philippians.
 The first point is about joy, you are to rejoice how often?
-When you feel like it?
 Always.
-That’s a tall order but the more you turn to the Lord for His joy, the sooner you can experience it in every part of your life.
+That’s a tall order, but the more you turn to the Lord for His joy, the sooner you can experience it in every part of your life.

 God’s joy influences your attitude.
 Your gentleness will become more natural, anxiety will be taken care of in prayer and a peace will envelope you in love.